standardhealth/cimpl-doc/docs/cimpl6Tutorial_helloWorld.md

 >Note: If your organization uses a proxy server, you may have to run the IG publishing process from outside your organization's firewall.

 A friendlier view of the profile is created when we create an IG.
-To do this, we use the [existing FHIR implementation guide (IG) publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).
+To do this, we use the [HL7 FHIR implementation guide (IG) publisher](http://wiki.hl7.org/index.php?title=IG_Publisher_Documentation).

 To generate the IG, run: